duanjunhyq/irida_uploader_cl/README.md

 conda install -c sequdas irida_uploader_cl
 ```

+##check if the installation is successful

-After installation, you can type this command to test:
+You can type this command to test:

 ```
 irida_uploader_cl